The Americano Cafe

 2. Respect the 1:2 Ratio for Espresso

-3. Add Hot Water After Espresso
+3. Add Hot Water After the Espresso

 Mistakes to Avoid

-1. Do Not Over-Extract Espresso
+1. Do Not Over-Extract the Espresso

-2. Using Boiling Water
+2. Use Boiling Water

-3. Ignoring Water Quality
+3. Ignore Water Quality

-4. Adding Too Much Water
+4. Add Too Much Water

-Why Americano Coffee is a Great Choice
+Why Caffè Americano is an Excellent Choice

 1. Adaptability